Aswinsaipalakonda/clientura-elegance-landing/README.md

 # Welcome to your my react project

 ## Project info
-It is a website for a digital
+It is a website for a digital marketing

 ## How can I edit this code
 Just clone the repo to your CMD using git clone